The Shadow over Innsmouth

-The narrator is a student conducting an antiquarian tour of New England.
-He travels through the nearby decrepit seaport of Innsmouth which is suggested as a cheaper and potentially interesting next leg of his journey.
-There he interacts with strange people and observes disturbing events that ultimately lead to horrifying and personal revelations.
+The story follows the narrator, a student conducting an antiquarian tour of New England, as he travels through the nearby decrepit seaport of Innsmouth.
+Here he interacts with strange people, witnesses disturbing events, and uncovers a conspiracy that leads to horrifying and personal revelations that challenge his own sanity.

 Plot

-The narrator explains how he instigated a secret investigation of the decrepit town of Innsmouth, Massachusetts—a former seaport isolated from other nearby towns by vast salt marshes—by the U.S. government after fleeing it on July 16, 1927.
+The narrator explains how he instigated a secret investigation of the decrepit town of Innsmouth, Massachusetts, a former seaport isolated from other nearby towns by vast salt marshes by the U.S. government after fleeing it on July 16, 1927.
 The investigation ultimately concluded with the arrest and detention of many of the town's residents in concentration camps as well as a submarine torpedoing nearby Devil Reef, which the press falsely reported as Prohibition liquor raids.
-The narrator proceeds to describe in detail the events surrounding his initial interest in the town, which lies along the route of his tour across New England, taken when he was a 21-year-old student at Oberlin College.
+The narrator proceeds to describe in detail the events surrounding his initial interest in the town, which lies along the route of his tour from Ohio across New England, taken when he was a 21-year-old student at Oberlin College.

 While waiting for the bus that will take him to Innsmouth, the narrator busies himself in neighboring Newburyport by gathering information on the town's history from the locals; all of it having superstitious overtones.
-The town was once a profitable port and shipbuilding center during the colonial and post-revolutionary periods, but began to decline after the War of 1812 interrupted shipping.
-A local merchant named Obed Marsh built a profitable gold refinery, but the town only deteriorated further after riots and a mysterious epidemic eliminated half of its residents in 1845.
+He learns that Innsmouth was once a profitable port and shipbuilding center during the colonial and post-revolutionary periods, but began to decline after the War of 1812 interrupted shipping.
+A local merchant named Obed Marsh built a profitable gold refinery, but the town only deteriorated further after riots and after a mysterious epidemic eliminated half of its residents in 1845.
 Marsh also founded a pagan cult called the Esoteric Order of Dagon, which became the town's primary religion.
-Outsiders and government officials, including Census Bureau agents and school inspectors, are treated with hostility.
+Outsiders and government officials, including Census Bureau agents and school inspectors, are treated with hostility by the townsfolk.

-The narrator finds Innsmouth to be a mostly deserted fishing town, full of dilapidated buildings and people who walk with a distinctive shambling gait and have "queer narrow heads with flat noses and bulgy, stary eyes."
-Both the town and its residents are saturated with the odor of dead fish.
+The narrator tells the surprised bus driver that he wishes to stop at Innsmouth, and they proceed in the rickety bus to the town.
+He finds Innsmouth to be a mostly deserted fishing town full of dilapidated buildings and people who walk with a distinctive shambling gait and who have "queer narrow heads with flat noses and bulgy, stary eyes."
+Both the town and its residents are saturated with the odor of dead fish and the narrator constantly feels a certain Lovecraftian unnameable uneasiness at various junctures of his exploration.
 The only resident who appears normal is a grocery store clerk from neighboring Arkham, who was transferred there by the chain.
-The narrator gathers much information from the clerk, including a map of the town and the name of Zadok Allen, an elderly local who might give him information when plied with drink.
+The narrator gathers much information from the clerk, including a map of the town and the name of Zadok Allen, a very elderly local drunkard who might give him information when plied with alcohol.